-- 4. Start the engine.
-Select high speed () on the High/Low Speed Switch. - 5.
-Fully extend the stabiliser legs and place the feet on the ground.
-As per the previous instructions: "Lifting a container from the ground", packing may need to be placed under the feet on soft or doubtful ground. - 6.
-Raise the top and bottom arms until the chains are evenly tensioned.
-This can be verified readily by checking that the top chain hoops take the strain in a vertical position. - 7.
-Select low speed on ()the remote control. - 8.
-Raise the top and bottom arms to lift the container clear of twistlocks. - 9.
-Move the container across the chassis until the container is 350mm clear of the side of the Sidelifter. - 10.
-Lower the top arms to place the container on the ground.
-If it is necessary to move the container further out from the Sidelifter, do this with the container no more than 150mm, (6in) above the ground. - 11.
-Slacken the lifting chains and remove the lifting lugs from the container. - 12.
-Switch to high-speed operation () and return the lifting arms to the stowed position ensuring the lifting chains are in the chain trays beside the twistlocks. - 13.
-Return the stabiliser legs to the stowed position. - 14.
-Stop the engine, turn the key off, and stow the controls.
+- Start the engine.
+Select High speed ( ) on the High/Low Speed Switch. - Fully extend the stabiliser legs and place the feet on the ground. - Raise the top and bottom arms until the chains are evenly tensioned. - Select low speed ( or or on the remote control. - Raise the top and bottom arms to lift the container clear of twistlocks. - Move the container across the chassis until the container is 300mm clear of the side of the Sidelifter. - Lower the top arms to place the container on the ground.
+If it is necessary to move the container further out from the Sidelifter, do this with the container no more than 150mm, (6in) above the ground. - Once the container is placed firmly on the ground, slacken the lifting chains and remove the lifting lugs from the container. - Switch to high-speed operation ( ) and return the lifting arms to the stowed position, ensuring the lifting chains are in the chain trays beside the twistlocks. - Return the stabiliser legs to the stowed position.
+It is also good practice to fully stow cranes when transporting containers between facilities. - Stop the engine, turn the key off, and stow the controls.